double-blind-reviewing/double-blind/README.md

-This document tracks the status of major computer science conferences (currently defined as those listed in http://csrankings.org) with respect to how they maintain anonymity during the reviewing process.
+This document tracks the status of major computer science conferences (currently defined as those listed in http://csrankings.org) with respect to how they maintain anonymity during the reviewing process;
+it is curated by [Emery Berger](https://emeryberger.com).

 For the purposes of this document: